PEPE

 “Congruent with our project kaupapa is the notion of tapered and woven space.
 When we think of time being tapered, this suggests acceleration.
 If we consider the tapering of space, this implies compression.
 As in the act of breathing, expansion and contraction transmit pulse.
 The Pūtōrino instrument shape (unique to Aotearoa), is physically tapered at both ends and resembles the exquisite form of the Case Moth cocoon.
 The webbing of silk fibres, spun by the larvae of the moth also carry inspiration for our digital taiao environment design - corridors of luminescent fibres define porous, temporal stages for the dancer to traverse.
 As sonic visualisations these topographies depict pressurised and released spaces, like oxygenated lungs breathing.
 The movement of air as inhalation and exhalation relates equally to dancer and musician.
 PEPE’s bespoke world broadcasts a poetic matrix of filmed kanikani, intertwined digitally to taonga pūoro in cinema.

 The wisdom of the natural world radiates interconnectedness - all that is seeded in the expansive rhythm of Te Ao Māori (the cosmos seen as the defining principle is whānaungatanga, kinship, where all elements of creation within the living and spiritual realms are interrelated).
 Wide space is deep sound, lower frequency.
 Narrow space is higher sound, higher pitch.
 Sound moves us.
 In taonga pūoro flute calls we hear the bending of pitch, the play of scale and tonality - we feel the texture and vibration of sound as emotionally palpable, charged with life force.
 Delicate melodies are contrasted with the fullness of directly blown breathy intonements.
-The frequencies of taonga pūoro foment and transmute the dance, and this relationship is reciprocal.
+The frequencies of taonga pūoro transmute the dance, and this relationship is reciprocal.

 In this dance-film we are acquainted with a mysterious traveller who signifies both the male and female aspects of Hineraukatauri.
 She/he must move through the complexities of time and space to bridge evolutionary layers and further realise the power of their true self.
 They appear strong and sometimes fierce, for it takes a determined effort to find one’s way into the interior of truth and self-knowledge.
 This is an intimate film work that offers a deeply reflective meditation, honouring the enigma of Hineraukatauri.
 The dancer navigates dimensional thresholds through a network of motioned mycelium-like spaces.
 From what might be the mouth of an ancient cave, or a birth canal, she/he asserts a potent projection of hope to the future.
 In the fiercely sweet terrain of their soul, they reposition themselves to embody the essence of the moth across a new wātea of consciousness.
 These dance episodes are journeys of metamorphosis, songs of becoming, cocooned by and woven together with the profound aroha of ngā taonga pūoro” Daniel Belton and Good Company Arts